cvs-health/testaro/README.md

 - `prevented`: a boolean (`true` or `false`) value, stating whether the page prevented the tool from performing its tests.
 - `totals`: an array of numbers representing how many instances of rule violations at each level of severity the tool reported.
 There are 4 ordinal severity levels.
 For example, the array `[3, 0, 14, 10]` would report that there were 3 violations at level 0, 0 at level 1, 14 at level 2, and 10 at level 3.
 - `instances`: an array of objects describing the rule violations.
 An instance can describe a single violation, usually by one element in the page, or can summarize multiple violations of the same rule.

+If the value of `prevented` is `true`, the standard result also includes an `error` property describing the reason for the failure.

 ##### Instances